 King, for his part, has since retired from directing after his one and only feature.
 When questioned about why he hasn't directed again since Maximum Overdrive, King responded "Just watch Maximum Overdrive."

 Cannibal Holocaust is a 1980 Italian found-footage horror film that is notorious for how realistic its depictions of aggression and degradation are.
 And just how did director Ruggero Deodato get everything to seem so realistic?
 Well, whenever possible he just made it real.

 The tiny village surrounded by lush, unimproved rainforest that traps the actors?
 A real tiny village surrounded by actual rainforest that was accessible only by private plane, trapping the actors on location.

 The native peoples that don't seem like actors?
 Those are residents of the village that spoke no English and may or may not have known exactly what they were signing on for.

-The film was so realistic that it led to Deodato actually being put on trial in Italy for the murder of his actors.
-Luckily for him, he was able to produce those same still-alive actors, which is pretty iron-clad evidence in a murder trial.
-Still, despite not being murdered, the actors did come away with a distinctly bad taste in their mouth after Cannibal, calling Deodato "a sadist," "remorseless," and "uncaring."
+The film was so realistic that it led to Deodato actually being put on trial in Italy for the homicide of his actors.
+Luckily for him, he was able to produce those same still-alive actors, which is pretty iron-clad evidence in a trial.
+Still, despite not being terminated, the actors did come away with a distinctly bad taste in their mouth after Cannibal, calling Deodato "a sadist," "remorseless," and "uncaring."